 According to an annual survey by College Board, tuition for postsecondary education in Michigan runs a bit higher than some other states, with an average in-state tuition of just under $13,000 per year at a public institution.
 For students from outside Michigan considering earning their degree at a state college online, the out-of-state premium charged at Michigan’s flagship institutions runs considerably higher than many other states, at an average of $47,480 per year in tuition and fees.
 However, in the 2015-16 academic year, more than 26,000 students in the state received need-based financial aid grants through the Michigan Competitive Scholarship program, and more than 40,000 students received need-based grants through the state’s Tuition Incentive and Tuition Grant programs.
 This amounts to around 11% of all enrolled students receiving need-based grants through state financial aid programs.

 The State of Online Higher Education in Michigan

-As we mentioned above, Michigan is one of twelve states to honor the Midwestern Higher Education Compact (MHEC).
-Through this Compact, students enrolled at public colleges in member states can take advantage of non-resident tuition breaks, a greater selection of courses and a simplified transfer processes.
+As mentioned above, Michigan remains one of twelve states to honor the MHEC.
+Through this compact, students enrolled at public colleges in member states can take advantage of nonresident tuition breaks, a greater selection of courses, and a simplified transfer process.
 This agreement, which opens so many doors for its in-state distance student, captures Michigan’s support of online education.

-Michigan Colleges Online is another organization driving the state’s campaign for more online higher education.
+Michigan Colleges Online drives the state’s campaign for more online higher education.
 MCO brings together 28 community colleges spread across Michigan so that students either enrolled in one of the 28 schools or outside students interested in auditing a course can do so easily and remotely.
 The MCO site hosts a current directory of the many courses and programs students can pursue and then assists them through the enrollment process.